[API] Fix unreliable test

 - Pass a "block if needed" flag to update_priority(), so the test case works even when background tasks are running.

-#10 Updated by Tom Clegg about 2 months ago
+#10 Updated by Tom Clegg almost 3 years ago

 On second thought, disabling the background thread (and updating synchronously instead) in test cases seems undesirable: it would prevent all tests (even other components' integration tests) from experiencing async behavior.